grm34/archboot/README.md

 ## Improvement

-Do not be afraid to open issue to purpose some improvements such as new desktop environment ([Cinnamon](https://wiki.archlinux.org/index.php/cinnamon#Starting_Cinnamon), [Budgie](https://wiki.archlinux.org/index.php/Budgie_Desktop), [Enlightenment](https://wiki.archlinux.org/index.php/Enlightenment), [MATE](https://wiki.archlinux.org/index.php/MATE), [LXQt](https://wiki.archlinux.org/index.php/LXQt) will be implemented soon) or to fork and pull request better code quality.
+Do not be afraid to open issue to purpose some improvements such as new desktop environment or to fork and pull request for better code quality.

 ## Screenshot